neynt/neynt.ca/content/wkrpt3/index.md

 capture all the information that we might want.
 Most notably, it's impossible to tell how long a signal lasts — we must treat all signals as if they have infinite duration!
-This is inefficient, so let's put the function and its duration together in an `interface`.
+This is inefficient, so let's put the function and its duration together in an `interface` (TypeScript's name for "the shape of an object").

 ```typescript
 interface Signal {